parse-community/parse-server-s3-adapter/README.md

       "baseUrl": null, // default value
       "baseUrlDirect": false, // default value
       "signatureVersion": 'v4', // default value
-      "globalCacheControl": null // default value.
-Or 'public, max-age=86400' for 24 hrs Cache-Control }
+      "globalCacheControl": null, // default value.
+Or 'public, max-age=86400' for 24 hrs Cache-Control "ServerSideEncryption": 'AES256|aws:kms' //AES256 or aws:kms, or if you do not pass this, encryption won't be done }
   }
 }